kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - It is a correction, not an enhancement.
 - It is a critical issue by definition.
 - Adequate tests have been implemented to prevent the issue from occurring again.
-- A fix is readily available and complies with the Definition of Done
+- A fix is readily available and complies with the Definition of Done.

 ## Release schedule